Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 Getting into Warhammer 40k can feel like trying to decode a small library of rules, so a good Warhammer 40k Starter Set goes a long way.

 The good news is Games Workshop has rolled out several options, each built to get you playing fast with solid models and everything you need to hit the table.
+The new Armageddon box for 11th Edition gives you more plastic, lore, and rules in a single box than Leviathan starter ever did.

 Quick Pick: Choose the Right Starter Set in 30 Seconds